Armstrong-lsw/SR_Self_Align/scripts/datasets/DataPreparation.md

 ### For testing
 1. For convenience, we rename raw dataset image name [can use other approaches to do this]:

-2. Image warping with orb:
+2. Image warping with ORB:
     ```
     scripts/datasets/test/test_orb_warping.py
     ```